google/corpuscrawler/README.md

 | `zyp`               | Zyphe Chin                   |    230K  [💾](http://www.gstatic.com/i18n/corpora/wordcounts/zyp.txt)               |

-¹ To count tokens, we use an [ICU word break iterator](http://userguide.icu-project.org/boundaryanalysis#TOC-Word-Boundary) and count all tokens whose break status is one of `UBRK_WORD_LETTER`, `UBRK_WORD_KANA`, or `UBRK_WORD_IDEO`.
-Downloadable files include counts for each token.
-To get the raw text, run the crawler yourself.
+¹ Downloadable files include counts for each token; to get raw text, run the crawler yourself.
+For breaking text into words, we use an [ICU word break iterator](http://userguide.icu-project.org/boundaryanalysis#TOC-Word-Boundary) and count all tokens whose break status is one of `UBRK_WORD_LETTER`, `UBRK_WORD_KANA`, or `UBRK_WORD_IDEO`.

-² Crawl is still in progress; the final number will be larger.

 ## Running the Crawler